Human rights in Liberia: Children's rights

 The Norwegian Human Rights Fund "supports several local initiatives to defend the rights of children and to promote human rights in Liberia's school system", including programs to prevent the sexual exploitation and abuse of students in schools.
 It has helped in the establishment of "peer watch clubs" and "redress committees" that report such abuses and that have led to the dismissal of a number of teachers.
 A member of one of these school clubs said that its activity "has contributed to increased respect for student's rights at the school.
 For instance, the habit of untimely relationships between teachers and students has been greatly reduced since the club was established two years ago."
 Efforts supported in part by the NHRF have also contributed to the eradication of physical punishment in schools.

 As part of a 2010 project by the Self Help Development & Relief Agency that sought to improve the human-rights situation for secondary-school students in southeastern Liberia, "more than 3000 students and teachers participated in training sessions on human rights issues".
 Students debated human-rights and formed committees "to identify and highlight violations and find tools to hold perpetrators to account".
 The program was successful in many ways, helping to eliminate such longstanding practices as "children working on the farms of teachers and purchasing palm oil as school fees" and parents being obliged to pay tuition for nominally free schools.
 "Progress was also made in the area of abuse and violence against students.
 In most schools targeted, a ban on beating students for wrongdoings or failure has been enforced.
 In one case, flogging of students was banned as a result of the SHDRA intervention."

-UNESCO, through the United Nations Peacebuilding Fund, helped the Liberian Ministry for Education to implement a program entitled "Peace, Human Rights and Citizenship Education" in the country's schools.
-This involved training 1300 teachers with an eye to "providing students with knowledge and conflict resolution skills in order to promote peaceful co-existence".
+UNESCO, through the United Nations Peacebuilding Fund, collaborated with the Liberian Ministry for Education to implement the "Peace, Human Rights and Citizenship Education" program in the country's schools.
+This involved training 1,300 teachers to equip "students with knowledge and conflict resolution skills in order to promote peaceful co-existence".

+Ultimately, while there are initiatives underway to improve the situation for orphans and vulnerable children in Liberia, significant challenges remain.
+Addressing these issues requires a coordinated effort from government, NGOs, and the international community to ensure that all children, especially orphans, can access their rights to education, safety, and support.